ampproject/amp.dev/content/docs/ads/monetization.md

 ## Serving direct-sold AMPHTML ads

-The [amp-ad](/docs/reference/components/amp-ad.html) component serves ads from the network you specify.
+The [`amp-ad`](/docs/reference/components/amp-ad.html) component serves ads from the network you specify.
 Those ads can be standard HTML ads or AMPHTML ads, provided that the ad network supports AMPHTML ads.
-To serve your direct-sold ads as AMPHTML ads, create the ad in AMP HTML according to the [AMPHTML Ad spec](https://github.com/ampproject/amphtml/blob/master/extensions/amp-a4a/amp-a4a-format.md) requirements and use an [ad server that serves AMPHTML ads](https://github.com/ampproject/amphtml/blob/master/ads/google/a4a/docs/a4a-readme.md#publishers).
+To serve your direct-sold ads as AMPHTML ads, create the ad in AMP HTML according to the [AMPHTML ad spec](/docs/ads/a4a_spec.html) requirements and use an [ad server that serves AMPHTML ads](https://github.com/ampproject/amphtml/blob/master/ads/google/a4a/docs/a4a-readme.md#publishers).

 ## Augmenting targeting data on ad requests